Union Internationale de Pentathlon Moderne: World Schools Biathlon

 In 2005 UIPM launched a new competition linked to the success of Biathle.
 The event consists of swimming and running.
 The swimming discipline is conducted in a 25m or 50m pool and the running discipline is conducted preferably on a standardised track (although it can also be carried out on a flat surface if extra care is taken so that the distances are correct).
 Swimming is conducted first and running is by mass start.
 The final result is the sum of the swimming and running points.
-The originality of the World Schools Biathlon is that schools take part in this international competition by entering their results in a global database using the UIPM website (www.pentathlon.org) directly from their location.
-Therefore, this competition does not require any funding for transportation or lodging.
-All can be made 'at home' by the registered physical education teacher or coach.
+The originality of the World Schools Biathlon is that schools take part in this international competition by entering results directly from their location.

 Triathle

-Triathle was officially approved by UIPM in November 2012 as a development sport and, in combination with Biathle, it is an integral part of UIPM sports development.
-Through Triathle, the UIPM has established a platform to encourage new generations to practise modern pentathlon starting from the basic disciplines of running and swimming and progressing into laser shooting.
+Triathle was officially approved by UIPM in November 2012 as a development sport and, in combination with biathle, is an integral part of UIPM sports development.
+Through triathle, the UIPM has established a platform to practise modern pentathlon.

-Triathle is also very easy to organise and the beach triathle, as performed at the inaugural 2013 World Triathle Championships in Cyprus, has showcased how athletes of all ages can perform in a competition that is delivered with low-cost equipment at no extra cost for the participants.

 Triathle normally begins with a pack start of runners for the first 25m, followed by the first series of five shots with the laser pistol.
-After the next running leg the athletes approach the transition area and swim before finishing with a final running leg.
-As usual, the first person crossing the finish line will be declared the winner.
+After the next running leg, the athletes approach the transition area and swim before finishing with a final running leg.
 The race distances vary with the age groups concerned.

-Triathle has featured on the Modern Triathle World Tour, the Asian Youth and Asian Beach Games.